 This industry-specific bill would require that talent agencies provide training and educational materials regarding sexual harassment prevention, retaliation, and nutrition and eating disorders to their employees and artists.
+Amongst other things, the talent agency would need to provide sexual harassment prevention training within 90 days of hiring and annually thereafter.

 Similarly, regarding minors in the entertainment industry, this bill would require the Labor Commissioner, prior to issuing a work permit to the minor, to provide the minor and the minor's parents training regarding sexual harassment, and nutrition and eating disorders.
 It would also require the Labor Commissioner to develop and provide educational and training tools related to these topics, and authorize the Labor Commissioner to charge a \$25 fee for this training.

-Status: Unanimously passed the Assembly and is pending in the Senate.
+Status: Unanimously passed the Assembly, and unanimously passed the Senate's Labor and Industrial Relations Committee and is pending in the Appropriations Committee.
 This bill appears largely unopposed.